mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 We create an empty table and then stream data into it.
 For this to work, we need to specify a schema.
 Have a look at <walkthrough-editor-open-file filePath="src/data_ingestion/fraud_detection_bigquery_schema.json">`fraud_detection_bigquery_schema.json`</walkthrough-editor-open-file>.
 This is the schema we are going to use.

-Create an empty table using this schema:
+Create an empty table using this schema.
+We will use it to stream data into it:
 ```bash
 bq --location=$REGION mk --table \
 <walkthrough-project-id/>:ml_datasets.ulb_fraud_detection_pubsub src/data_ingestion/fraud_detection_bigquery_schema.json